marcuslau0903/18-Fitness-Tracker/README.md

 ## Link to Github repository

-## ScreenShots for the fitness tracker
+## ScreenShots for the Fitness Tracker